mn-xd/Xmonad-installation/README.md

-# Easie to use XMONAD installer
+# Easy to use XMONAD installer

 ## Description
 Script for arch linux to install xmonad with all dependencies.
 Optionally with this script you can install alacritty terminal emulator and firefox web browser